Raidió Fáilte

-Raidió Fáilte (/ga/; meaning "Welcome Radio") is an Irish-language community radio station, broadcasting from Belfast, in Northern Ireland.
+Raidió Fáilte (/ga/; meaning "Welcome Radio") is an Irish-language community radio station, broadcasting from Belfast, Northern Ireland.
 It started broadcasting under its current licence on 15 September 2006 having operated as a pirate radio station for some time prior to that.

 The station can be heard on 107.1 FM in the Belfast area, and online through a live stream on the station's website.
 It is broadcast 24 hours a day, seven days a week and was broadcast from the cultural centre Cultúrlann McAdam Ó Fiaich on the Falls Road for several years and subsequently from The Twin Spires Centre on Northumberland Street off the Falls Road, Belfast.
 In October 2018 the station moved to a state-of-the-art new building on the junction of the Falls Road and the Westlink motorway.

 History

 Raidió Fáilte began airing on a part-time basis from Cultúrlann McAdam Ó Fiaich in the 1990s.

 Raidió Fáilte was re-launched in Belfast City Hall on 15 September 2006 when Station Manager Fergus Ó hÍr introduced guest speakers Ferdia Mac an Fhailigh, Chief Executive of Foras na Gaeilge, and Bob Collins, Commissioner of the Equality Commission.
 A recorded message from the President of Ireland Mary McAleese welcoming the launch of Raidió Fáilte was played at the start of broadcasting.